ucdavisdatalab/workshop_research_computing/chapters/command-line/04_editing-files.md

 application that has been made to interact with them.
 Welcome to the world of proprietary software!

 ## Accessing Command Line Text Editors

 Now that we know what we can and can't edit on the command line, we can make a file.
-To do so, we'll use a text editor called **Vim**.
+To do so, we'll use a text editor called Vim.
 Macs and Git Bash both ship with this application, so there's no need to download it (other command line editors include Emacs and Nano).
 If you'd like to open a file with Vim, type `vi` in a command line window, followed by the filename.
 You can also create a new file this way, simply by typing the name you'd like to use for that file after `vi`.

 ![Creating a new text file with Vim on the command line](/images/command-line/new_vim_file.png)